mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 - Rationale: Invest in areas that are profitable so that maintenance is sustainable.
   - Residents will respond to public investment with private investment because they have more confidence the city will continue investing in them.
 - Infrastructure will fail in low value per acre areas, causing those neighborhoods to contract.
   - This is a calculated loss, as most cities sprawl unsustainably.
-They have to shed some infrastructure and concentrate the population into an area that generates enough tax revenue to sustainably fund infrastructure maintenance.
+  - Cities have to shed some infrastructure and concentrate the population into an area that generates enough tax revenue to sustainably fund infrastructure maintenance.

 ### Why is a 20-story building next to a one-story building?